 WAC 458-07-015 requires each property to be physically inspected at least once during a six-year revaluation cycle.
 At a minimum, an exterior observation of the properties is made to verify the accuracy and completeness of property characteristic data that affect value.
 Property records are updated in accordance with the findings of the physical inspection.
-Neighborhood 510-30 was physically inspected for the 2021 assessment year.
-The physical inspection comprised 48 parcels or approximately 22% of the 218 total parcels located in Area 510.
+Neighborhood 510-50 was physically inspected for the 2022 assessment year.
+The physical inspection was comprised of 63 parcels or approximately 29.03% of the 217 total parcels located in Area 510.
 A list of the physically inspected parcels is included in the addendum of this report.